Ordinal43/parallel_automation_mobile_template/README.md

 of [CourgetteJVM](https://github.com/prashant-ramcharan/courgette-jvm) library
 and [Appium Device Farm](https://devicefarm.org/) plugin for the Appium Server running separately.

-This repo also has a DockerFile for setting up JDK 17 and Allure reporter.
+This repo also has a DockerFile for setting up JDK 17 and Allure reporter which you can run your tests from.

 For now only runs Android automation tests (iOS is planned for later).